freelance-tech-writer/tech-writers-style-guide/README.md

 	```

 <a name="code--comments--periods"></a><a name="3.2"></a>
-- [3.2](#code--comments--periods) **Do not end single-sentence comments with periods**: Capitalize traditionally, with the first letter of a comment always being capitalized (unless it's a special variable, for example).
+- [3.2](#code--comments--periods) **Do not end single-sentence comments with periods**: If a comment is only one sentence, do not include a period at the end of it.
+If a comment has two or more sentences, use periods.
+This is identical to the rule regarding list items above.

 	```
 // Good: A good one-sentence comment has no ending period